hr0nix/dejax/README.md

 # dejax
 An implementation of replay buffer data structure in JAX.
-Operations involving dejax replay buffers can be jitted and run ob both CPU and GPU.
+Operations involving dejax replay buffers can be jitted and run on both CPU and GPU.

 ## Package contents
 * `dejax.circular_buffer` — an implementation of a circular buffer data structure that can store pytrees of arbitrary structure (with the restriction that the corresponding tensor shapes in different pytrees match).